Puzzlebottom/hungry-hungry-duckies/USER-STORIES.md

 - As a user, I want to be entertained by a special 'Owen Wilson Mode' that replaces all ducks sounds with wows.
 - As a user, I want to mute sounds if I find them annoying
-- As a user, I want to watch scuttling bugs on the gameover screen to fill me with bloodlust
+- As a user, I want to watch scuttling bugs on the gameover screen to fill me with bloodlust -As a user, I want to see the details of games I played

 # Stretch DEV Stories